RubixML/ML/README.md

 ---
 ### Data Preprocessing
 Often, additional processing of input data is required to deliver correct predictions and/or accelerate the training process.
-In this section, we'll introduce the **Pipeline** meta-Estimator and the various **Transformers** that it employs to fit the input data to suit the requirements and preferences of the Estimator that it feeds.
+In this section, we'll introduce the Pipeline meta-Estimator and the various [Transformers](#transformers) that it employs to fit the input data to suit the requirements and preferences of the [Estimator](#estimator) that it feeds.

 ### Pipeline
 A Pipeline is an Estimator that wraps another Estimator with additional functionality.
 For this reason, a Pipeline is called a *meta-Estimator*.
-As arguments, a Pipeline accepts a base Estimator and a list of Transformers to apply to the input data before it is fed to the learning algorithm.
-Under the hood, the Pipeline will automatically fit the training set upon training and transform any Dataset object supplied as an argument to one of the base Estimator's methods, including `predict()`.
+As arguments, Pipeline accepts a base Estimator and a list of Transformers to apply to the input data before it is fed to the learning algorithm.
+Under the hood, the Pipeline will automatically fit the training set upon training and transform any [Dataset object](#dataset-objects) supplied as an argument to one of the base Estimator's methods, including `predict()`.

 ##### Example:
 ```php